Lande21/RolandeU.github.io/README.md

 I am attending a CF tomorrow at Allianz

 Baby I, Urakunzwe cyane, IMANA igufashe witume
-Today i went to a career affair and it was just aok
+Today i went to a career affair and it was just aok. i gotta keep on applying and not get discouraged